 “Why would Disney forgo hundreds of millions of dollars in box office receipts by releasing the Picture in theatres at a time when it knew the theatrical market was ‘weak,’ rather than waiting a few months for that market to recover?” reads the complaint.
 “On information and belief, the decision to do so was made at least in part because Disney saw the opportunity to promote its flagship subscription service using the Picture and Ms. Johansson, thereby attracting new paying monthly subscribers, retaining existing ones, and establishing Disney+ as a must-have service in an increasingly competitive marketplace.”

-Disney responded to the lawsuit later that day in a statement saying the actress has received $20 million from the project so far.
+Disney responded to the lawsuit later that day in a statement saying the actress has received $20 million (£14.3 million) from the project so far.
 To Deadline, a Disney spokesperson also called Johansson's suit "especially sad and distressing in its callous disregard" for the pandemic.
 Johansson has not yet responded to the statement.
 Refinery29 has reached out to her reps for comment.

-This lawsuit puts into question the future of media conglomerates issuing both streaming and theatre releases.
-Black Widow isn't the first Disney film to have a dual release; earlier this year, Emma Stone's Cruella was also released on Disney+ and in theatres on the same day.
+This lawsuit puts into question the future of media conglomerates issuing both streaming and cinema releases.
+Black Widow isn't the first Disney film to have a dual release; earlier this year, Emma Stone's Cruella was also released on Disney+ and in cinemas on the same day.
 We're also quickly approaching the next phase of the MCU, mostly composed of blockbuster films like Spider-Man: No Way Home, Eternals, and Shang-Chi: Legend of the 10 Rings.
 It sounds like there's more to discuss when it comes to media conglomerates looking out for their viewers, their talent, and their pockets.